EXECUTIVE DBA COUNCIL

 - Past President

 The Board has the right to create other roles and functions within the Board and also create subcommittees to carry out specific functions within the Board.
+A Conference Chair is appointed by the Board ex-officio without voting rights.

 The Board shall meet at least two times annually.
 Special meetings of the Board may be called by the Board Chair or when at least three members of the Board request it.